broegaard/telemed/README.md

 [] Review the use of the 'start()' method in SRH; it is not 'doing the same thing' in the HTTP and in the socket based version

-[] Socket main and HTTP main are different in their treatment of 'type' parameter; which is bad anyway, call it 'database' or similar
+[OK] Socket main and HTTP main are different in their treatment of 'type' parameter; which is bad anyway, call it 'database' or similar

 [] Include status code in IPCException so it can be used at app level

 [] Review library code to include more appropriate logging.

-[] Change the header to be to FRDS, not FRS
+[OK] Change the header to be to FRDS, not FRS

 [] Run JaCoCo and verify coverage